nfluk/portfolio_origin/README.md

 What I learned:

-- I primarily got familiar with using flex in this project and play around some with it.
+- Got familiar with using flex in this project and play around some with it.
+- Learned to make borders circle shaped.